 Japanese Apology #2 – Sumimasen deshita (すみませんでした)

-A more formal version of “sumimasen” (i.e. sorry) is “sumimasen-deshita,” which you can use to a superior or after a bigger mistake than stepping on someone’s foot.
+A more formal version of “sumimasen” (i.e. sorry) is “sumimasen-deshita,” which you can use to apologize to a superior or after a bigger mistake than stepping on someone’s foot.
 The adding of “deshita” turns “sumimasen” into past tense, and can be interpreted as “I’m sorry for what I did.”

 Japanese Apology #3 – Gomen / Gomen-nasai / Gomen-kudasai (ごめん・ごめんなさい・ごめんください)

-The kanji of “men” in “gomen” (御免) means “to forgive,” so the phrases of “gomen,” “gomen-nasai” and “gomen-kudasai” (i.e. different forms of keigo in ascending order) would give the apology a sense of admission of the wrongdoing by asking for forgiveness.
+The kanji of “men” in “gomen” (御免) means “to forgive,” so the phrases of “gomen,” “gomen-nasai” and “gomen-kudasai” (i.e. different forms of politeness in ascending order) would give the apology a sense of admission of the wrongdoing by asking for forgiveness.

 Both “gomen-nasai” and “gomen-kudasai” are translated from Japanese to “please forgive me” and are more polite than “gomen”, which should be used to close friends and family only.

-While both “sumimasen” and “gomen-nasai” are rightly acceptable ways to say sorry, “gomen-nasai” is somewhat more preferred due to its indication of guilt, especially when facing superiors or in (relatively less serious) commercial settings.
+While both “sumimasen” and “gomen-nasai” are acceptable ways to say sorry, “gomen-nasai” is somewhat more preferred due to its indication of guilt, especially when facing superiors or in (relatively less serious) commercial settings.

 Japanese Apology #4 – Shitsurei / Shitsurei-shimasu (失礼・失礼します)

 “Shitsurei” (失礼) means rude, or literally “losing respect,” so the phrases “shitsurei” and “shitsurei-shimasu” could imply “pardon my rudeness.”
-“Shitsurei-shimasu” is also used when someone is dismissing his/herself from someone respectful, such as leaving a doctor’s office after a consultation.
+“Shitsurei-shimasu” is also used when someone is dismissing his/herself from someone important, such as leaving a doctor’s office after a consultation.

 Japanese Apology #5 – Shitsurei-shimashita / Shitsurei-itashimashita (失礼しました・失礼いたしました)